webong/cashier-paystack/README.md

-# Cashier Paystack
+# Introduction
-Cashier provides an expressive, fluent interface to Paystack's subscription billing services.
+Cashier Paystack provides an expressive, fluent interface to Paystack's subscription billing services.
+It handles almost all of the boilerplate subscription billing code you are dreading writing.

-### Paystack Caveats
-Paystack does not support the increment and decrement methods on subscriptions.
-Paystack does not support upgrading or downgrading the underlying subscriptions plan Paystack does not support percentage based discounts.

 ## Composer
 First, add the Cashier package for Paystack to your dependencies: